ihitrec/Sudoku/README.md

 > The wireframes are not too complex and just show the general layout which will more than likely be improved upon.

 #### Surface
-Since the game of Sudoku is analytical, a more serious, non-script font type will be used.
+Since the game of Sudoku is analytical, a more serious, non-script font type Quicksand is used.
+There is a light color pallete with sufficient contrast that is easy to look at for longer periods of time.

 ## Features
 - Hint button